CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/White-Box_Testing/coverageCriteria.md

 ***

-###Branch/Decision and Condition Coverage
+### Branch/Decision and Condition Coverage

 The Test Requirements include all the branches and individual conditions in the program

 The Coverage Measure is computed considering both coverage measures for Branch and Condition coverage

-Branch and Condition Coverage subsumes (implies) Branch Coverage and it subsumes Condtion Coverage
+Branch and Condition Coverage subsumes (implies) Branch Coverage and it subsumes Condition Coverage

-To clarify, if a test case gets 100% coverage using Branch and Condition Coverage then it must also get 100% coverage on Branch, Condtion, and Statement Coverage as well since it subsumes all of them
+To clarify, if a test case gets 100% coverage using Branch and Condition Coverage then it must also get 100% coverage on Branch, Condition, and Statement Coverage as well since it subsumes all of them

 ***

-###Modified Condition/Decision Covereage (MC/DC)
+### Modified Condition/Decision Coverage (MC/DC)

 This is often the kind of coverage that is required for the safety of critical applications, for example, this is required for Airplane Software

 The key idea is to test only the important combinations of conditions instead of all of them, and to limit testing costs by excluding the rest of the test cases

-It works by extending branch and decision coverage with the requirement that each condition should affect the decision outcome independantly
+It works by extending branch and decision coverage with the requirement that each condition should affect the decision outcome independently

 MC/DC subsumes Branch and Condition Coverage because it requires every single condition to be true and false, it also requires every predicate to be true and false so it subsumes branch coverage, and it also the true and false values of the conditions have to decide the overall value of the predicate, so its stronger than Branch and Condition, Branch, Statement, and Condition Coverage

 ***

-###Path Coverage
+### Path Coverage

-In Path Coverage the test requirements are all the paths in the program, so to satify this criteria we need to generate enough test cases such that all the paths in the program are covered
+In Path Coverage the test requirements are all the paths in the program, so to satisfy this criteria we need to generate enough test cases such that all the paths in the program are covered

 This is a very expensive coverage